Welcome to the new Mary Celeste Press website

 KAREN BAYLY‘s new fantasy / steampunk novel FORTITUDE is out now in print & ebook through MCP.
+Look for the new cover, design and digest book size.

 “The world building is delicious.
 In the best steampunk tradition, the machines leap from the page, massive and shiny.”